 The Board was pleased that the exceptional quality of the Company's 2023 Annual Report and Accounts was recognised by five award wins.
-Notably, OCI won 'Best Report and Accounts - Alternative' at the AIC Shareholder Communication Awards for the third time, as well as awards across the and reactively, to support its ongoing commitment to transparency.
+Notably, OCI won 'Best Report and Accounts - Alternative' at the AIC Shareholder Communication Awards for the third time, as well as awards across the corporate reporting, investor relations and digital landscape, demonstrating the effectiveness of the Annual Report and Accounts in informing stakeholders about OCI and its underlying portfolio investment activity.